marek-carlisle/chatspace-solo-project/README.md

 Keep in mind that once you using the login route, Postman will manage your session cookie for you just like a browser, ensuring it is sent with each subsequent request.
 If you delete the `localhost` cookie in Postman, it will effectively log you out.

 1. Start the server - `npm run server`
-2. [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking `Import` in Passport.
+2. [Import the sample routes JSON file](./PostmanPrimeSoloRoutes.json) by clicking `Import` in Postman.
 Select the file.
 3. Click `Collections` and `Send` the following three calls in order:
     1. `POST /api/user/register` registers a new user, see body to change username/password
     2. `POST /api/user/login` will login a user, see body to change username/password